algorandfoundation/specs/dev/TEAL.md

 _immediate_ arguments that are encoded directly into the instruction, rather than coming from the stack.

-The maximum stack depth is currently 1000.
-If the stack depth is exceed or if a byte-array element exceed 4096 bytes, the program fails.
+The maximum stack depth is 1000.
+If the stack depth is exceeded or if a byte-array element exceed 4096 bytes, the program fails.

 ## Scratch Space

 In addition to the stack there are 256 positions of scratch space.
-Scratch locations are also uint64-bytes union values, each initialized as uint64 zero.
-Scratch space is acccesed by the `load(s)` and `store(s)` ops moving data from or to scratch space, respectively.
+Like stack values, scratch locations may be uint64s or byte-arrays.
+Scratch locations are intialized as uint64 zero.
+Scratch space is acccsed by the `load(s)` and `store(s)` opcodes which move data from or to scratch space, respectively.

 ## Versions